ZW01f/CTF/Quals_Egypt Saudi, Sudan, Egypt and Tunisia National CTF 2020/reverse/[medium]isolation.md

 ![](images/iso1.png)

-I used an online apk decompiler to do some analysis but i found no thing usefull
+I used an online apk decompiler to do some analysis but i found nothing usefull

 so i got an idea to bypass the login screen